-The Superannuation Guarantee Charge has been separately disclosed from the general Salary and Wages assumption as this is a legislated increase and is a step change in costs over the coming two-year period.
+The Superannuation Guarantee Charge has been separately disclosed from the general Salary and Wages assumption as this is a legislated increase and is a step change in costs in 2025/26.

-Interest Rates
+Interest rates

 Interest rates have been based on Deloitte Access Economics Business Outlook December 2024 being the most up to date information available at the time of developing the plan consulted with the community in May.